UofTActuarial/UofTActuarial.github.io/content/authors/Pak-Hop-Chan/_index.md

 # - Former Graduate Students
 ---

-Pak Hop Chan is a first-year PhD student in the Department of Statistical Sciences, specializing in actuarial science.
-He is interested in data analytic methods applicable to general insurance.
+Pak Hop Chan is third-year PhD student in the Department of Statistical Sciences, specializing in actuarial science.
+His supervisors are Professor Andrei Badescu and Professor Sheldon Lin.
+He is interested in modelling and pricing of cyber risks and insurance.
 He holds a Bachelor of Science in Actuarial Science degree from the University of Hong Kong.
-In his leisure time, he enjoys playing and watching various sports, photography, as well as appreciating anime and manga.

 Email: ph [dot] chan [at] mail [dot] utoronto [dot] ca